Iraneus/betamedneed/how.md

 Our support team will provide professional guidance and point you to possible sources of help as necessary.

-You can also follow us to learn recent developments on stroke reovery and brain health on our social channels.
+You can also follow us to learn recent developments on brain and nervous system health on our social channels.
+See <a href="/services/updates" >Updates page.</a>

 ## Placing an order